jiaohehu/NPreview/DOC-mp.md

 geometric/algebraic description.
 The language shares Metafont's declarative syntax for manipulating lines, curves, points and geometric transformations.
 However,

+  beginfig(1) ;
+  fill fullcircle scaled 5cm withcolor red ; % a graphic endfig ;
+  end .

+Don’t forget the semi--colons that end the statements.
+If the file is saved as yourfile.mp, then the file can be processed.
+Before we process this file, we first need to load some basic METAPOST definitions, because the built in repertoire of commands is rather limited.
+Such a set is called a format.
+The standard format is called metapost but we will use a more extensive set of macros metafun.
+In the past such a set was converted into a mem file and running the above file was done with:

+  mpost --mem=metafun.mem yourfile

+However, this is no longer the case and macros need to be loaded at startup as
+follows:

+  mpost --ini metafun.mpii yourfile.mp

+Watch the suffix mpii: this refers to the stand alone, the one that doesn’t rely on LUATEX.
+After the run the results are available in yourfile.1 and can be viewed with GHOSTSCRIPT.
+You don’t need to close the file so reprocessing is very convenient.

 - Metafont is set up to produce fonts, in the form of image files (in .gf format) with associated font metric files (in .tfm format), whereas MetaPost